eniwbola/ComplexSys530/project_des2.md

 * _List of environment-owned methods/procedures (e.g. resource production, state change, etc.)_

 The environment will be the two lattices of excitatory neurons and inhibitory neurons where I will have roughly 1000 excitatory neurons and 250 inhibitory neurons.
 The map will be a square grid consisting of both populations.
 The dimensionaliity with therefore be two dimensional with wrapped boundary conditions.
-The envirosment will consist of localized current inputs such that neurons in certain regions are exposed to different amounts of external input.
+The environment will consist of localized current inputs such that neurons in certain regions are exposed to different amounts of external input.
 ```
 # Include first pass of the code you are thinking of using to construct your environment
 # This may be a set of "patches-own" variables and a command in the "setup" procedure, a list, an array, or Class constructor